Photo: Masakazu Onishi

 木々はそれらをまもり、祈りのためのシェルターとなる。

-Floating forest is an imaginary forest that is floating somewhere.
+The Floating Forest is an imaginary forest that is floating somewhere.

 The forest represents a dwelling of memory of life, time and space.